 We use the Service Information to provide a variety of services to our Clients related to advertising and marketing, including services we may describe elsewhere on Smaato Websites.
 This includes use of the Service Information for purposes such as to:

-Generally, we share the Service Information with Clients and Partners in order to provide the Smaato Ad Services.
+We share the Service Information with Clients and Partners in order to provide the Smaato Ad Services.
 For example, we share the Service Information with:

 The processes we described above often involve cookies or similar technologies, which may be associated with other information about End Users, such as End Users’ interests, demographics, or transactions.
 This is generally known as “interest-based advertising.”
-We encourage individuals who are interested in controlling or learning about this type of advertising to go to Section 4 below, entitled “Consumer Control and Opt-Out Options,” or go to the Digital Advertising Alliance’s (DAA’s) website at www.aboutads.info.
+We encourage individuals who are interested in controlling or learning about this type of advertising to go to Section 4 below, titled “Consumer Control and Opt-Out Options,” or go to the Digital Advertising Alliance’s (DAA’s) website at www.aboutads.info.

 We may also share Service Information with third parties: